liuxy1103/BISSG/README.md

 ```shell
 SBD = np.amin([bestDice,bestDice0])
 ```
-Therefore, for a fair comparison, we use the `bestDice' result from the site https://competition.codalab.org as our results in Table 3.
+Therefore, for a fair comparison, we use the previous result from the site https://competition.codalab.org as our results in Table 3.

 Meanwhile, our best result has been updated on the leaderboard, as shown in the follows: